Jay1216/LES-Ripple/README.md

-# LES Ripple Case Setup
+# LES Ripple Simulations in SedFoam

 This repository provides the numerical case setup used in the LES ripple simulations associated with the study.